balajanani2006/Blended-Labs-2025-26-Even/Ex. 3 Introduction to Amazon EC2/README.md

 <img width="1600" height="696" alt="image" src="https://github.com/user-attachments/assets/07853dce-926d-48e9-a083-7ef0f1b2aa72" />

 ---
-#Result
-This experiment provided hands-on experience with Amazon EC2 by demonstrating how to launch, connect, manage, and monitor a virtual server in AWS.
-It helped in understanding the concept of Infrastructure as a Service (IaaS) and how compute resources can be provisioned and controlled on demand in the cloud.

 ## Result

 This experiment provided hands-on experience with Amazon EC2 by demonstrating how to launch, connect, manage, and monitor a virtual server in AWS.
 It helped in understanding the concept of Infrastructure as a Service (IaaS) and how compute resources can be provisioned and controlled on demand in the cloud.